Blake-Madden/Fiction-Publisher/Metadata-Doc.md

 - **dedication**: Optional dedication.

-- **toc**: Whether to include a table of contents in the print output (true or false).
+- **toc**: Whether to include a table of contents in the print output (true or false)
-- **toc-title**: The header text for the Table of Contents.
+- **toc-title**: The header text for the Table of Contents

-- **top-margin**: The top margin in the print output (headers will be inside of the text body).
+- **top-margin**: The top margin in the print output (headers will be inside of the text body)
-- **bottom-margin**: The bottom margin in the print output.
+- **bottom-margin**: The bottom margin in the print output
-- **inner-margin**: The inner/gutter margin in the print output.
+- **inner-margin**: The inner/gutter margin in the print output
-- **outer-margin**: The outer margin in the print output.
+- **outer-margin**: The outer margin in the print output

 - **fancy-chapter**: Chapter heading style from the "fncychap" library (print output only).
-Styles include Sonny, Lenny, Glenn, Conny, Rejne, Bjarne, and Bjornstrup.
+Styles include Sonny, Lenny, Glenn, Conny, Rejne, Bjarne, and Bjornstrup

-- **debug**: Whether to draw an outline around the various sections in the print output.
+- **debug**: Whether to draw an outline around the various sections in the print output

 - **identifier**:
     - **scheme**: UUID
-      **text**: A unique UUID for your ebook.
+      **text**: A unique UUID for your ebook

 - **contributors** (optional):
     - **designer**: Who designed your book/cover